bradacker/me/posts/bad-blood-review.md

 ---
-title: "Bad Blood Review "
+title: Review of "Bad Blood" - The Shocking Story of Silicon Valley's Most Notorious Scandal
 date: 2023-01-08T17:25:59.106Z
 summary: >-
   If you're interested in learning about the rise and fall of Theranos, a